xockcin/shopper/NOTES.md

 But before I do that, I should go back to that Udemy course and review React Router.

 Actually, I think I should start my backend journey by going back to the section of the Udemy class about API calls and wiring my app up to Firebase.
 Doing it now.

+Actually, I don't need to watch the class again.
+I know how to do this.
+Let's start by going to my Firebase account and getting the API keys.